 Machine downtime is the primary concern of production line and plant managers.
 And too long a downtime has particularly damaging consequences for the company: unused resources, delayed manufacturing processes, and inability to deliver orders on time.
 CMMS software offers preventive maintenance features, but also optimized spare parts inventory levels, improved planning and scheduling, better use of resources, and the assurance of compliance with equipment regulations.

 Customers are particularly concerned that the facilities they use are always available and in good working order.
 Currently, facility and maintenance managers cannot manually track all phone calls, and emails, on excel files.
 CMMS software is the ultimate solution that helps them easily deal with these issues through better management, fast response time, less downtime, longer longevity of valuable assets, better coordination within the maintenance service, and improved accountability and communication with the customer.

 CMMS and the hospitality industry:

 Customer satisfaction is the top priority at any resort.
-Whether it’s a restaurant, casino, hotel or holiday resort, the quality of the customer experience is the number one priority.
+Whether it’s a restaurant, casino, hotel, or holiday resort, the quality of the customer experience is the number one priority.
 Managers of establishments in this sector do everything possible to ensure that their equipment and facilities are running smoothly around the clock.
-CMMS allows the hotel and restaurant industry to manage thanks to the input and output flows, improve equipment tracking, reduce response time, equipment downtime and lower maintenance costs.
+CMMS allows the hotel and restaurant industry to manage thanks to the input and output flows, improve equipment tracking, reduce response time, and equipment downtime, and lower maintenance costs.

 CMMS and teaching:

-University campuses, colleges, high schools and schools also use CMMS.
+University campuses, colleges, high schools, and schools also use CMMS.
 Indeed, educational institutions must respect and comply with many regulations.
-The use of a CMMS software facilitates their task and allows them to ensure the proper execution of their regulatory obligations.
-The benefits are actually many, including: ensuring preventative maintenance, faster response time, better workflow management, better asset tracking and reporting, better management and performance of maintenance teams.
+The use of CMMS software facilitates their task and allows them to ensure the proper execution of their regulatory obligations.
+The benefits are actually many, including ensuring preventative maintenance, faster response time, better workflow management, better asset tracking and reporting, and better management and performance of maintenance teams.